MickhailP/MickhailP/README.md

 # Hi there, I'm Mikhail 👋🏼

 ### 👨🏼‍💻  I'm a self-taught iOS-Developer, dad, hockey player and snowboarder.
-I'm searching a new career opportunity.
-I look forward to apply all my knowledge and expertise to solve business problems by developing new features and make your app better!
+I've been creating REST'ful mobile apps using Swift and SwiftUI for 1 year.
+I look forward to solve real business problems and grow as a programmer with your company.
+I share useful programming tips on Twitter.

 iOS development is my favorite hobby.